Confidential sinks its teeth into the juiciest celebrity secrets.

 The list goes on—who was caught in whose bedroom, who shook down who for money, who ingested what substances, all splashed across Confidential's trademark blue and red pages.
 Other celebs who appear include Julie London, Jack Webb, Gregg Sherwood, and—of course—Elizabeth Taylor.
 Had we been around in 1955 we're sure we would have been on the side of privacy rights for these stars, but today we can read all this guilt-free because none of it can harm anyone anymore.
 Forty panels of images below, and lots more Confidential here.

 This is a brilliant shot of U.S. singer/actress Julie London, an icon during her time who's been just a bit forgotten in this new millennium.
-She made something like forty movies, a body of work that gives you numerous options to choose from, but for our money we like her role as herself in the neglected Jayne Mansfield comedy The Girl Can't Help It.
+She made something like forty movies, a body of work that gives you numerous options to choose from, but for our money we like her brief cameo in the neglected Jayne Mansfield comedy The Girl Can't Help It.
 You can read a bit about the movie here, and more about London when we hopefully revisit her later.

 The dancers of the chorus line request your attention.